circular fashion

 Alison Jose, founder and CEO of the Global Circular Network, believes that the future of transparency in fashion hinges on brands pivoting to circular economy business models using smart tools to connect all stakeholders.

-The one tool that can achieve this is the world’s first Radio Frequency Identification Tag (RFiDs), that is housed in a single washable thread.
-This cutting-edge technology integrates a thin metallic thread embedded with a chip into garments during the labelling process, or slipped into quality recovered products to also engage the second hand and rental markets now.
+The one tool that can achieve this is the world's first washable RFID that’s housed in a single thread.
+This cutting-edge technology integrates a single 15 centimetre thin metallic thread embedded with a chip into garments during the labelling process, or slipped into quality recovered products to also engage the second hand and rental markets now.
 Washable, discreet, and flexible, RFiD THREADS® are connected to a cloud app to hold vital information about material specifications and can be updated in real-time.

 They are washable - up to 200 degrees and this includes carpets.
 The RFiD THREADS® is a digital passport that stays with products throughout their entire lifecycle to gather comprehensive circular product data in real-time.
 Using long-lasting DPPs means we can collect unprecedented full circular product data which is the key to creating financially sustainable local and global circular economies.